SAP-samples/btp-onboarding/docs/SAP-Joule-for-Consultants-Custom-Knowledge/enhance-sap-joule-for-consultants-with-custom-documents.md

 - ServiceNow
 - Google Drive

-Bruno collections are provided for AWS S3, Microsoft SharePoint, and SAP Build Work Zone (see the next section).
+Bruno collections are provided for AWS S3, Microsoft SharePoint, and SAP Build Work Zone (see the next subsection).
 For the other data repositories, refer to the SAP documentation:

 - [Orchestration (V2) with Grounding Capabilities in SAP AI Core | SAP Tutorials](https://developers.sap.com/tutorials/ai-core-orchestration-grounding-v2.html)
 - [Generic Secrets for Grounding | SAP Help Portal](https://help.sap.com/docs/sap-ai-core/generative-ai/generic-secrets-for-grounding-e1a201c1fc2e4eb3a570efd81a3b3616)
 - [Create a Document Grounding Pipeline Using the Pipelines API | SAP Help Portal](https://help.sap.com/docs/sap-ai-core/generative-ai/create-document-grounding-pipeline-using-pipelines-api-d32b1465461149749b00129c02e05142)

-### Credentials Required for the Next Steps
+#### 3.1 e) Credentials Required for the Next Steps

 Every Bruno collection expects the **AI Core service key** values.
 In addition, each data repository needs its own credentials and ships with its own collection.

-#### AWS S3
+##### AWS S3

 Bruno collection: [aicore-dg-s3.yml](assets/aicore-dg-s3.yml?raw=true)